-3. Waiver Of The Discipline
+E. Waiver of the Discipline

 Any student who is subject to discipline or expulsion for unlawful possession or use of any substance controlled under F.S.
-Chapter 893 may be entitled to a waiver of the discipline or expulsion under the following conditions:
+Chapter 893 may be entitled to a waiver of the discipline or expulsion as described herein.

-- a.
 If the student divulges information leading to the arrest and conviction of the person who supplied such controlled substance, or if the student voluntarily discloses their unlawful possession of such controlled substance prior to their arrest.
-Any information divulged which leads to such arrest and conviction is not admissible in evidence in a subsequent criminal trial against the student divulging such information. - b.
-If the student commits themselves, or is referred by the court in lieu of sentence, to a State-licensed residential drug abuse program and successfully completes the program.
+Any information divulged which leads to such arrest and conviction is not admissible in evidence in a subsequent criminal trial against the student divulging such information.

 III.
-Firearm (gun), Weapon, Threat or False Report
+Firearm (Gun), Weapon, Threat or False Report

 In accordance with F.S.
-1006.13, students found to have committed one of the following offenses will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than 1 full year, and referred to the criminal justice or juvenile justice system.
+1006.13, students found to have committed one of the following offenses will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one full year, and referred to the criminal justice or juvenile justice system.
 Criminal penalties may be imposed as determined by law enforcement agencies.
-Additionally, a school-based threat assessment, a district threat assessment, or both will be conducted.
+Additionally, a school-based threat management team, a district threat management team, or both will be conducted.